Skip to main content

 Lime Basil herb Feb 8 Feb 22 Transplant Apr 28 – May 8

-Little Fingers Carrots root_vegetable Feb 8 Feb 15 Transplant Apr 11
+Little Fingers Carrots root vegetable Feb 8 Feb 15 Transplant Apr 11

 Long Island Cheese Winter Squash squash Feb 15 Feb 22 Transplant Jun 2